-Although Devil’s Dyke retained some of its allure as a natural beauty spot, sheep farming became the main peacetime activity between the First and Second World Wars.
+Between the First and Second World Wars Devil’s Dyke had retained some of its allure as a natural beauty spot but sheep farming was the main peacetime activity at that time.

 Local shepherds drove their sheep over the South Downs to local markets in Albourne and Findon.
 A flock of around 300 breeding ewes reared at Saddlescombe Farm were also kept at the Dyke.

-However, the War Office commandeered most of the area as a training ground in the early 40s.
+However the War Office commandeered most of the area as a training ground in the early 1940s.
 The Saddlescombe Farm flocks were moved further down the coast to Eastbourne and never returned.

-By 1942, the menace of war had returned to Devil’s Dyke.
-Sheep were replaced by soldiers and farmers had to adjust to a new way of working the land.
+By 1942 sheep had been replaced by soldiers and farmers had to adjust to a new way of working the land.

 The 1st Canadian Army took over Devil’s Dyke Hotel as its headquarters and set up defensive positions around the newly designated South Downs Training Area.

-Security was tight and local farmhands found themselves at the sharp end of military secrecy, censorship and restricted movement, which were rigorously enforced.
+Security was tight and local farmhands found themselves at the sharp end of military secrecy, censorship, and restricted movement, all of which were rigorously enforced.

 Although farm hands were allowed to go about their business and cross the Training Area, they were frequently stopped and checked for German infiltrators and spies.